-Visiting the pearl of Africa is no doubt but an exciting experience waiting to happen, this is your chance to see the entire Africa crammed in a country so rich and a people so friendly.
-It is however wise to take some travel tips with you to ensure an enjoyable voyage.
+Visiting Uganda the pearl of Africa is no doubt but an exciting safari waiting to happen, this is your opportunity to see the entire Africa crammed in a country so rich and a people so friendly.
+It is however wise to take some travel tips with you to ensure an enjoyable tour.

 What to wear.

-Pack some comfortable clothings that are not too tight, as Uganda is in the tropics and the weather is generally hot and humid.
-Stay away from blues as they tend to attract tsetse flies especially when you are out on a boat ride or game drive in Murchison falls national park.
-It is pretty sensible to pack long sleeved shirts as they will protect you from severe sunburn and insect bites.
+Pack some comfortable clothing that is not too tight, as Uganda is in the tropics and the weather is generally hot and humid.
+Stay away from blues as they tend to attract tsetse flies especially when you are out on a boat ride or game drive.
+It is pretty sensible to pack long sleeved shirts as they will protect you from severe sun burn and insect bites.
 Some parts of Uganda can be really cold like in Bwindi, it is smart to pack some light jackets or sweaters but avoid Camouflage because in Uganda it can get you arrested.
-One more essential to wear is a backpack to carry all your valuables and snacks you will need.
+One more essential to come with is a backpack to carry all your valuables and snacks you will need mostly on the walks.

 What Gadgets to bring.